get-set-fetch/extension/README.md

 - scrape-dynamic-content: builtin scenario
 - extension: builds the extension files and runs a comprehensive suite of integration tests

-In time, a more detailed documentation with lots of examples will be available at https://getsetfetch.org .

 You can find technical tidbits in each sub-package readme file.

-# Short-Term Roadmap

-## v.0.4
-  - add column filter capability when exporting resources as csv
-  - add import / export database capabilities
-  - add Firefox support

-# Medium-Term Roadmap
-  - add additional scraping scenarios
+A detailed documentation with a series of examples is available at [getsetfetch.org](https://getsetfetch.org/extension/getting-started.html).